 Of course, once I did, there was no turning back and fortunately, I’ve now been all over the world, many times over, and have never had an incident.
 I’m not sure if it’s because I’m lucky or if I have a sixth sense but I’m always aware of what’s going on around me.
 I always stand in the back of an elevator, I sit facing the door of a restaurant, I never put my phone or my wife’s purse on the table or on a vacant chair when dining al fresco … the list goes on.
 But in short, I almost always feel safer outside of the USA than I do at home, which which is something I never thought would happen until I left the country.
 I know it’s sad, but it’s true.

-That being said, here’s Rick’s experience: “Thieves know where the crowds are — and where the tourists are — and they are very, very deft at their work.
+That being said, here’s Rick’s experience which happened a few years back: “Thieves know where the crowds are — and where the tourists are — and they are very, very deft at their work.
 A petite bump and a slight nudge getting off the Métro in Paris and bam — wallet gone.
 OK, I admit, it’s my fault…I wasn’t wearing my money belt.
 And it cost me.
 I went back to the hotel, referred to the emergency section in the appendix of our Paris guidebook, and set about canceling my credit cards.
 I lost my driver’s license, two credit cards, and some money.”

 While we’re on the subject of safety, I recently interviewed Kevin Coffey (you can listen to the interview on my podcast or watch it on YouTube).
 He’s a travel security expert, who’s been featured numerous times on Oprah.
 Kevin spent several decades as a detective with the Los Angeles Police Department and was responsible for the creation of LAPD’s LAX Airport Crimes Investigation detail.
 There, he led the investigation of crimes committed against travelers at LAX airport, surrounding hotels and car rental agencies.
 Kevin taught me numerous tips but none greater than what he calls his “What If?”
 Kevin’s tip is for everyone to do these two things.